SAFe vs EPA

 Key Components

-- **Agile Release Trains (ARTs)50-125 cross-functional teams delivering value in Program Increments (PIs).
+- **Agile Release Trains (ARTs)50-125 people in cross-functional teams delivering value in Program Increments (PIs).

 - **10 Lean-Agile PrinciplesImmutable foundation like economic view and decentralized decisions.